flyingrhinonz/nccm/README.md

 nccm menu reappears after you exit from your ssh session.

 `nccm_keybindings`
-nccm is configured for US keyboard mapping.
+nccm is configured for US keyboard mapping as entered into a standard linux xterm.
 If you have something else and certain keys don't behave as you'd expect - change their codes here.
+I have experienced putty sending Home / End / Fn keys differently to xterm - and other programs may have similar behavior.
+You have the option of fixing your terminal program or modifying the key codes within nccm.
 Each of the keyboard codes is a list (even if it contains only one item), you can map a keypress to as many codes as you wish by adding more codes to it.
-If you want to figure out what code results from a keypress - run 'nccm -d' , press a key and look for 'Keyboard entry: UserKey = nnn' in syslog/journal.
+If you want to figure out what code results from a keypress - run 'nccm -d' , press a key and look for:
+'Keyboard entry: UserKey = nnn'  in syslog/journal.
 You can even map other keys to nccm keys - for example instead of F1 you want to use F12 - just put the code for F12 in the F1 key position.